mumfyness/multicomponent/README.md

+# Multicomponent
+## The Multicomponent project was designed to exercise different react development methods.
+### Adding and displaying photos in the Content page and implementing navigation via a Navbar and Sidbar page.

-# Keeping Node/React Up to Date
+# _Notes for Keeping Node/React Up to Date_

 ## Node should be installed